tagspaces/documentation/docs/search.md

     showCaption
   />

-### Limiting the search results
+### Limit the search results

 By default, TagSpaces is limiting the amount of the found search results to 1000 files.
 This limitation is also valid for the maximum files, which can be displayed in a single folder.
-The reason for adding such limitation is the fact that pagination is not typical for file managers and for now we do not want to add such.
 In tab general of the Settings there is a field where you can increase or decrease this limit.
 See the next screenshot.

 <CenteredImage
     caption="Adjust number of shown / found items in the perspectives"